310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Why don’t you just say that to him, then?
+Why don’t ya just say that to him, then?

-Anyway, if you know why you’re fighting, then that’s a good thing.
-It’s way more stressful when things start getting worse and you don’t know why.
+Anyway, I mean that it's a good thing if you know why you’re fighting.
+It’s way more stressful when things start getting worse and you don’t even know why.
 {% endbubble %}

 {% bubble Tomoya %}